 An uncontested Nevada divorce can be completed within 1-2 weeks

 Nevada has an uncontested divorce process that is different from most other states in the U.S. If you and your spouse agree on all aspects of the case then your divorce can typically be completed within 1-2 weeks of filing the initial documents.
 The uncontested process typically does not require a Court appearance and more just a matter of filing the correct paperwork with the Court.
-Our office is able to handle most uncontested divorces for $499 plus Court costs.
+Our office is able to handle most uncontested divorces for a flat fee plus Court costs.

 If you wish to obtain a Nevada divorce then contact our office today.